vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - A proposal to transfer tokens between Network treasury and market insurance pool account is valid (<a name="0028-GOVE-121" href="#0028-GOVE-121">0028-GOVE-121</a>)
 - A proposal to transfer tokens between Market insurance pool account and Network treasury is valid (<a name="0028-GOVE-132" href="#0028-GOVE-132">0028-GOVE-132</a>)
 - A proposal to transfer tokens between Market insurance pool account and Market insurance pool account is valid (<a name="0028-GOVE-122" href="#0028-GOVE-122">0028-GOVE-122</a>)
-- Governance transfer proposals with invalid source or destination account types will get rejected by the blockchain. (<a name="0028-GOVE-077" href="#0028-GOVE-077">0028-GOVE-077</a>)
+- Governance initiated transfer proposals with invalid source or destination account types will get rejected by the blockchain. (<a name="0028-GOVE-077" href="#0028-GOVE-077">0028-GOVE-077</a>)
 - Source can be left blank for a transfer type of Network Treasury (<a name="0028-GOVE-079" href="#0028-GOVE-079">0028-GOVE-079</a>)
 - Source can be left blank for a transfer type of Network Insurance Pool (<a name="0028-GOVE-080" href="#0028-GOVE-080">0028-GOVE-080</a>)
 - For proposal source/destination types of Market Insurance the source/destination must be a valid `marketID` else the proposal is rejected by the blockchain. (<a name="0028-GOVE-081" href="#0028-GOVE-081">0028-GOVE-081</a>)